 Realisation was higher by 16.42% during this period from Rs.
 3,185/- per ton to Rs.
 3,708/- per ton.

 Details on financial performance with respect to operational performance are given in detail in the Directors Report.

 Human capital of NMDC has been its key driving factor and its greatest asset.
 The company has made concerted efforts in keeping the workforce highly engaged and motivated.
-On one hand, continuous improvement is made to improve the quality of life at the townships with investments in parks, community halls, upgradation/construction of new quarters, clubs, gymnasium, facilities for different sports such as tennis, badminton, table-tennis, cricket, etc. On the other, training and skill upgradation forms an important area where first assessment is made to understand employee needs and concerns and then, appropriate training programmes are organized throughout the year.
+On one hand, continuous improvement is made to improve the quality of life at the townships with investments in parks, community halls, upgradation/construction of new quarters, clubs, gymnasium, facilities for different sports such as tennis, badminton, table-tennis, cricket, amongst others.
+On the other hand, training and skill upgradation forms an important area where first assessment is made to understand employee needs and concerns and then, appropriate training programmes are organised throughout the year.
+NMDC has also started culture building initiative by imparting specific training through workshop on work culture and happiness.
 As a result of the all-round measures being taken by the company, attrition from NMDC has been marginal, in spite of remote locations of the NMDC mines.